Amanda Downum

-Amanda Downum is an American fantasy author currently living in Austin, Texas.
-She was born on July 15, 1979, in Virginia.
-She is most known for her necromancer chronicles: The Drowning City, The Bone Palace, and Kingdoms of Dust.
+Amanda Downum is an American fantasy author best known for her Necromancer Chronicles trilogy: The Drowning City (2009), The Bone Palace (2010), and Kingdoms of Dust (2012).
+For these novels, which explore of LGBT topics and characters, she was nominated for the Gaylactic Spectrum Award, David Gemmell Award, and James Tiptree, Jr. Award.
 Downum’s books consist of themes relating to identity, gender roles and sexuality, death, secrets and social stratification.
-She was nominated for the James Tiptree, Jr. Award in 2010.

 Early life

-Amanda Downum was born on 15 July 1979 into a middle-class family in Virginia Beach, Virginia, in the United States of America.
-Downum's parents would read Downum fantasy/science fiction authors such as: John Ronald Reuel Tolkien, C. S. Lewis, Ursula K. Le Guin and, Madeleine L'Engle.
-As Downum grew older, she formed a Goth persona from reading novels such as The Hobbit and Prince Caspian and reading H.P.
-Lovecraft's horror novels.
+Amanda Downum was born on July 15, 1979 into a middle-class family in Virginia Beach, Virginia.
+Downum's parents would read Downum fantasy/science fiction authors such as J. R. R. Tolkien, C. S. Lewis, Ursula K. Le Guin and, Madeleine L'Engle.
+As Downum grew older, she formed a Goth persona from reading novels such as The Hobbit and Prince Caspian and reading H. P. Lovecraft's horror novels.
 These authors/books have influenced Downum's genre, fantasy fiction, since her early childhood.

 Downum wanted to be a writer at the age of six and her first attempt at writing a novel was in high school.
 Many of her present characters and events were created/drawn from her early unpublished writings and/or childhood memories.
 Downum graduated from the University of North Texas with a degree in English Literature and a minor in German.
 During her time at college, she considered being a writer again when she found an online writing workshop and realized that she could drastically improve her writing.